 - Personas: A representation of a particular kind of family or an ideal family that you want to target and enroll at your school.
 Personas are built based on real data about your currently enrolled families and market research.

 - Attrition: The number of students who leave an institution or educational program before they’ve completed (i.e., before graduation).

 - Ghost Applicants (Shadow or Stealth Applicants): Applicants who haven’t submitted an inquiry or attended an admissions event or an open house.
 You only discover that these applicants exist when they fill out an application form.

 12. Net Tuition Revenue: The total revenue your school earns from tuition and fees, after deducting institutional aid.
 This number helps you determine whether you need to enroll more or fewer students on a partial pay program.
 Learn more about net tuition revenue here.

 >> Check out our full admission professionals’ glossary for more.

 Overcoming Common Admissions Obstacles

-We’ve covered how the admissions funnel works, how the process is changing, why investing in admissions and enrollment software can help you streamline the process, and useful terms to help you and your team modernize your approach.
+We’ve covered how the admissions funnel works, how the process is changing, why investing in admission and enrollment software can help you streamline the process, and useful terms to help you and your team modernize your approach.

 Now there’s just one thing left to cover before you can revamp your processes to match how prospective students move through the admissions funnel: claiming your rightful spot at the decision-making table.

-As an admissions professional, you’re responsible for a broad spectrum of duties that directly impact your school’s bottom line.
+As an admission professional, you’re responsible for a broad spectrum of duties that directly impact your school’s bottom line.
 From building relationships with candidates and their families to hosting campus tours, gathering information for the decision-making process, to monitoring and reporting success, your department is essential to your institution’s ongoing success.

 >> Learn more about how admission officers should prioritize their efforts.